 Remember we said the MG ZS EV and MG5 looked a little dull?
 Well MG took the hint and decided that having cars that were sufficiently styled so that you could remember what they looked like was something it could work with.

 Is this just a re-skin of something old?

 Not a bit of it.
-The MG4 is based on SAIC’s (the Chinese parent company) MSP (Modular Scaleable Platform), which requires the use of lots of sets of brackets (in an article).
+The MG4 is based on SAIC’s (the Chinese parent company) MSP (Modular Scalable Platform), which requires the use of lots of sets of brackets (in an article).
 It’s a bit like VW Group’s MEB platform, where you can spin different kinds of cars and vans off the same basic skateboard.
 Different battery sizes, dual motors; it’s all possible.

-The basic structure is a rear-wheel drive, rear-motored set-up, and the MG4 is the first one we’ve had a go in using this setup.
+The basic structure is rear-motor/rear-wheel drive, and the MG4 is the first one we’ve had a go in using this setup.
 It’s already on sale in China where it’s called the Mulan, and it's a five-seat pure electric hatchback that doesn’t go too far down the SUV route.
 Yes, it’s a tad taller than a combustion-engined hatch, but not so much that you’d really notice.
 And interestingly, when you have a good look at the dimensions, pretty much identical in size to the Volkswagen ID.3.
 We’re saying nothing…

 So what are the options?